US Cash Products-Harbor distillates up on buying interest

 Group Three diesel differentials started to rise on Thursday, up 0.75 cent a gallon, because of agricultural demand, which usually picks up in mid-September.

-In contrast, Chicago diesel basis fell a quarter cent a gallon.
-ULSD has shed 4.50 cents a gallon since the start of the week in the Chicago market.
+In contrast, Chicago diesel basis held at late-Wednesday levels.
+ULSD has shed 4.25 cents a gallon since the start of the week in the Chicago market.

-On the Gulf Coast, differentials for M3 gasoline climbed 1.25 cents per gallon on Thursday, partly rebounding from Wednesday's drop of 2.00 cents per gallon.
+On the Gulf Coast, differentials for M3 gasoline climbed 1.00 cent per gallon on Thursday, partly rebounding from Wednesday's drop of 2.00 cents per gallon.

 That tumble emerged after U.S. government data showed increases in refined product stocks in the already well-supplied region as recent Gulf of Mexico storms hindered export traffic to Latin America and South America earlier this month.

-Newly prompt Cycle 53 61-grade ultra-low sulfur diesel fell 0.75 cent to a quarter cent under the October heating oil contract.
+Newly prompt Cycle 53 61-grade ultra-low sulfur diesel fell half a penny to be even to the October heating oil contract.

-Cycle 53 54-grade jet fuel also was even to the board, unchanged from Wednesday's levels, though an offer of 1.75 cents solicited no buyers.
+Cycle 53 54-grade jet fuel also was even to the board, unchanged from Wednesday's levels.

 Heating oil for Cycle 53 was flat at 4.50/4.00 cents under.